Wonder Lake, Illinois: Schools

-Harrison School District 36 serves kindergarten through 8th grade students living on the east Ssde of the village of Wonder Lake.
+Harrison School District 36 serves kindergarten through 8th grade students living on the east Side of the village of Wonder Lake.
 The school mascot is the Hurricane.
 The school property is located directly east of Harrison-Benwell County Park.
 The east side of Wonder Lake is served by McHenry Community High School District 156, while the west side is served by Woodstock Community Unit School District 200.

 Lake and village

 The name Wonder Lake now refers to both the lake itself and a village incorporated in 1974 from one of the west side unincorporated blocks of homes, Sunrise Ridge, called "subdivisions", that surround most of the lake.
 Initially named the Village of Sunrise Ridge, the name was changed to the Village of Wonder Lake a few years later.
 The population of the combined village and all surrounding subdivisions has published population estimates currently over 10,000.
+The village saw its first major residential developments since before the Great Recession during late 2020.
+This includes the ongoing construction of the Stonewater subdivision off of Illinois Route 120 on the east side of Wonder Lake.
+Stonewater is estimated to add close to 10,000 people to the village's population by 2040.
+Residential development also started around the same time on the west side of the Lake, including the finishing of neighborhood projects that had been abandoned during the recession.

 In an effort to reverse the filling of the lake with sediment, the village annexed the lake bottom in the early 2000s so as to gain control of the lake bottom and allow proceeding with cleanup.
 They won this only after a court case, as some people objected to the cost of the cleanup.

+Transportation

+Pace provides bus service on Route 807 connecting Wonder Lake to McHenry, Woodstock and other destinations.